MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/about.md

 Node can process JavaScript on a machine locally or in the cloud, even without a desktop display or a browser installed.

-So Node lets you run scripts and applications and use libraries in a similar way to how Python, Java, and PHP have done since they were created.

 For interest, [Deno][] is another server-side environment of JS.

 [Deno]: https://michaelcurrin.github.io/dev-resources/resources/javascript/deno/